lpetit/import_from_Manon/docs/source/results/bundles_reproductibility.rst

   * Dice scores used to check for volume overlap of all bundles over session.
   * Density correlation at the voxel-level for streamline density of all bundles over session.
-  * Streamlines and voxel adjency used to evaluate distance between streamlines (or voxel) over session.
+  * Streamlines and voxels adjency used to evaluate distance between streamlines (or voxels) over session.

 .. note::